Capacity Allocation

 The ICN protocol assigns capacity from an HN that meets the requested criteria.
 The assignment is based on several factors:

-Cluster-Level Assignment: Capacity is always assigned at the cluster level, meaning the protocol selects the best-suited HP within the same cluster.
+Cluster-Level Assignment: Capacity is always assigned at the cluster level, meaning the protocol selects the best-suited ScalerNode within the same cluster.

-At no point can an SP select a specific HP or hardware node directly; all selections are made by the ICN protocol based on performance, pricing, and availability.
+At no point can a Builder select a specific HP or hardware node directly; all selections are made by the ICN protocol based on performance, pricing, and availability.

-ICN aggregates available network capacity into its hierarchical layers and makes it accessible for SPs on a monthly basis.
 Capacity can always be secured for up to 6 months in advance with a minimum time duration of 3 months.
-However, each HN can extend this period to secure capacity requests that are farther in the future if the HP is willing to take on the additional price risk.
+However, each Builder can extend this period to secure capacity requests that are farther in the future if the HP is willing to take on the additional price risk.

-SPs can query the protocol to read available capacity and current prices for various clusters and zones.
+Builders can query the protocol to read available capacity and current prices for various clusters

-Based on the query results, SPs can decide which capacity they want to book at the listed price.
+Based on the query results, Builders can decide which capacity they want to book at the listed price.

-Once the SP has identified the desired capacity, they submit a booking transaction directly to the protocol.
+Once the Builder has identified the desired capacity, they submit a booking transaction directly to the protocol.
 This transaction includes:

 The selected capacity details (e.g., Cluster ID, desired size in PB).